zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/Domemaster3D Readme-Short.txt

 2016-10-04

 Maya
-	Recompiled the mental ray 3.14 for Mac OS X versions of the lens shaders that are capable of working with Maya 2016/2016.5/2017.
-The newly compiled mental ray 3.14 lens shaders work with Mac OS X 10.9+ Mavericks.
+	Recompiled the mental ray 3.14 for macOS versions of the lens shaders that are capable of working with Maya 2016/2016.5/2017.
+The newly compiled mental ray 3.14 lens shaders work with macOS 10.9+ Mavericks.

 Version 2.1.2
 -------------